 It's large, it's purple and it's called eggplant?
-Actually it's only called eggplant in the U.S., although Australians refer to eggfruit and in Africa it's called a garden egg.
-In its native India, eggplant is known as brinjal and in the Mediterranean area they are known as aubergines.
+It's only called eggplant in the U.S., although Australians refer to eggfruit and in Africa, it's called a garden egg.
+In its native India, eggplant is known as brinjal and in the Mediterranean area, they are known as aubergines.

 Nowadays we are being tempted with fruits that are stripped, splotched or blushed with shades of violet.
 Some are even long and thin or small and round, in a rainbow of colors including pink, yellow, orange, green and even white.
 We admire them, but we still don't know what to do with them.
 We need to get the word out that eggplants have gone beyond parmigiana.

-I randomly pooled home gardeners both in person and on the web, to share their eggplant enthusiasm.
-I am happy to report that even in less than ideal climates, eggplant lovers are persevering.
+We randomly pooled home gardeners both in person and on the web, to share their eggplant enthusiasm.
+We are happy to report that even in less than ideal climates, eggplant lovers are persevering.
 Although California and parts of the South have their pick of varieties and their harvests almost rival the most prolific zucchini, folks from Michigan to Maine voiced success with the shorter season Asian types.

-I've had great success with 'Thai Long Green'.
-Besides growing well in my zone 5b garden, its texture holds up well when cooked and it can withstand a light frost.
-A similar American varieties to try are 'Louisiana Long Green' or 'Green Banana'.
+We've had great success with 'Thai Long Green'.
+Besides growing well in our zone 5b garden, its texture holds up well when cooked and it can withstand a light frost.
+Similar American varieties to try are 'Louisiana Long Green' or 'Green Banana.'

 Eggplant 'Rosa Bianca'

-Another heat lover, 'Violetta di Firenze', with large, fat, lavender fruits striped in white, can be less sweet if grown in cooler areas.Continue to 6 of 9 below.
+Another heat lover, 'Violetta di Firenze,' with large, fat, lavender fruits striped in white, can be less sweet if grown in cooler areas.Continue to 5 of 8 below.

-If you prefer the traditional pear shaped eggplant and you garden on the fringe of eggplant climate, you can try 'Twinkle'.
-Even smaller than 'Hansel' 'Twinkle' grows to only about 2'.
+If you prefer the traditional pear-shaped eggplant and your garden on the fringe of eggplant climate, you can try 'Twinkle.'
+Even smaller than 'Hansel,' 'Twinkle' grows to only about two feet.
 The oval fruits are deep plum sponged with cream and are at their best harvested while immature (2 to 2 ½" long), so you don't need a long season.
-And it's spineless!Continue to 8 of 9 below.
+And it's spineless.

 Eggplant 'Turkish Orange'